alinemorelli/react-gtm/README.md

 ### Note:

 - Disabling javascript in the browser can prevent the correct operation of this library if React is only being rendered on the client side.

+- Before implementing GTM in your application ensure that you have at least one published container, otherwise Google Tag Manager snippet will return 404.